ehda-dolatabadi/BINF7700_Capstone/README.md

 This repository contains a reproducible computational workflow for analyzing single-cell transcriptomic data from the axolotl (*Ambystoma mexicanum*) limb regeneration model.
 The project aims to:

 - **Reproduce and extend** Li et al. (2021) using updated genome assemblies and analytical methods
-- **Reconstruct neural cell trajectories** during regeneration
+- **Reconstruct Schwann cell trajectories** during regeneration
-- **Map ligand-receptor interactions** between neural cells and immune cells
+- **Map ligand-receptor interactions** between Schwann cells and immune cells

 ### Dataset